 The most important thing to consider when buying a Down Duvet Insert is fill power, which is essentially a measurement of how fluffy the down is.
 The higher the down fill power, the better the blanket.
 Fill power is expressed as a value, usually in the hundreds, equal to the number of cubic inches one ounce of that particular type of down fills.
 (For example, one ounce of 600 fill power down will take up 600 square inches of space, while 700 fill power will take up 700 square inches.)
 It’s a measurement of volume.

-You’ll also need to consider your climate and how you like to sleep.
-Most Down Duvet Inserts – including ours – come in lightweight and all season varieties.
+You’ll need to consider your climate and how you like to sleep when deciding on the right fill power for your comforter.
+Most down duvet inserts – including ours – come in lightweight and all season varieties.
 The difference here is amount of fill (in ounces).
 All season duvet inserts have more of the same high fill power down than their lightweight compatriots, making them warm enough for frigid winter nights without being heavy and suffocating.